- Router asking for username, password and logon domain

-Go to your task bar and locate the Wireless WLAN utility icon.
+Go to your task bar and locate the Wireless connection icon.

-Once the Network and Sharing folder opens, click Manage wireless networks on the left panel.
+On the Network and Sharing window, click Manage wireless networks on the left panel.

 Select the name of the network and click Remove.

-NOTE: In the example we below, the BLDG2 network name is selected to be removed.
+NOTE: In the example below, the BLDG2 network name is selected.

-On the taskbar, click on the Wireless WLAN utility icon.
+On the taskbar, click on the Wireless connection icon.

 Double-click the wireless network name you would like to connect to.